 Appealing a school exclusion

-You can appeal against a school exclusion.
-Your case can be put forward to the governing body of the school.
+You can appeal against a school exclusion and your case can be put forward to the governing body of the school.
 For a fixed term exclusion of less than 5 days they do not have to meet with you but must consider your views.

 If you disagree with how the Local Authority has acted and would like to make a complaint you can contact them on 0344 800 8020 or visit www.norfolk.gov.uk.

-The Local Government Ombudsman (LGO) investigates complaints which have not been resolved by the Local Authority complaints procedure, and consider if correct actions and procedures have been followed.
-In most cases there is an expectation that you will have followed the Local Authority complaints procedure first before going to the LGO.
-If the case is serious and the child is missing education then the LGO may start assessing before going to the Local Authority.
-See The SEND Code of Practice 11.89.
+The Local Government and Social Care Ombudsman (LGSCO) investigates complaints which have not been resolved by the Local Authority complaints procedure, and consider if correct actions and procedures have been followed.
+There is an expectation that you will have followed the Local Authority complaints procedure first before going to the LGSCO.
+If the case is serious and the child is missing education then the LGSCO may start assessing before going to the Local Authority.
+See The SEND Code of Practice 11.89 on our website.

 check if you are eligible for legal aid